AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

    >[!NOTE]
    >
-   >To generate recommendations, the **issue description must contain at least 50 characters**.
-A real-time character counter helps you track the minimum requirement.
+   >The recommendation panel adapts to the level of detail in the issue description.
+When the description exceeds 50 characters, the system generates AI-powered recommendations tailored to the issue.
+When the description contains fewer than 50 characters, the system displays recommended articles for guidance.
+A built-in character counter tracks the minimum requirement in real time.

+   >[!NOTE]
+   >
+   >AI-powered recommendations do not appear for the Adobe Admin Console product.

    ![Experience league issue details](./assets/ai-recommendations.png)